InfinityLoop1/InfinityLoop/docs/CODE_OF_CONDUCT.md

 # COLLABORATOR RULES

-## If you were invited to be a collaborator on this project, I have given you a lot of trust.
+If you were invited to be a collaborator on this project, **I have given you a lot of trust**.
 This is the rules I expect you to follow if you are a collaborator.

 - Rule 1: You are not allowed to edit code in any such way that it is harmful to the site.
 - Rule 2: You are not allowed to edit code in any such way that it changes the site in an unwanted way.